Emergency Roof Protection: Essential Steps for Installing a Tarp After Storm Damage

 Gathering the Right Materials for Effective Roof Protection

 Selecting the appropriate tarp and materials is crucial for successful emergency roof protection in Green Bay’s challenging climate.
-For proper roof tarp installation that withstands our local weather patterns, start with a heavy-duty polyethylene tarp that’s at least 6 millimeters thick.
+For proper roof tarp installation that withstands our local weather patterns, start with a heavy-duty polyethylene tarp that’s at least 6-10 mil thickness.
 The size of your tarp is one of the most important factors, as your tarp should extend at least 4 feet beyond the damaged area on all sides to ensure the damage is completely covered and that there is proper water runoff.

 Beyond the tarp itself, gather these essential tools for secure roof tarp installation: